-This course covers topics on visco-elastic concept and rubber elasticity, raw rubber properties including plasticity, plastic retention index, and Mooney viscosity.
+Objective: To expose students to basic concept of rubber/elastomer processing, type raw rubber properties including plasticity, plastic retention index, and Mooney viscosity.
 The course also covers types of rubber including natural rubber, modified natural rubber, SBR, EPDM, IR, BR, CR, NBR, CSM etc with their properties and applications.
 It also discusses rubber curing and kinetic of vulcanization; curemeter and curing characteristics such as scorch and cure time.
 It also covers about crosslinks density measured using Mooney-Rivlin and Flory-Rehner equations and their effects on properties, sulphur vulcanization and other types of vulcanization systems such as peroxide, moisture, radiation etc. Fillers and reinforcement.
 This course also covers the different types of filler, factors which determine the degree of reinforcement, the importance of filler dispersion and various reinforcement theories.
 It also includes the vulcanizate testing and interpretation: stress-strain, hardness, tearing, compression set, etc.